Ohr Pharmaceutical Announces Additions to Ophthalmic Scientific Advisory Board

-Ohr Pharmaceutical Inc. (OTCBB: OHRP) (www.ohrpharmaceutical.com) is a pharmaceutical company dedicated to the clinical development of new drugs for underserved therapeutic needs in large and growing markets.
-The company is focused on two lead compounds: Squalamine eye drops for the treatment of the wet form of age-related macular degeneration, and OHR/AVR118 for the treatment of cancer cachexia, currently being investigated in a Phase II trial.
+Ohr Pharmaceutical Inc. (OTCBB: OHRP) is a pharmaceutical company dedicated to the clinical development of new drugs for underserved therapeutic needs in large and growing markets.
+The company is focused on two lead compounds currently being investigated in clinical phase II trials: Squalamine Eye Drops for the treatment of the wet form of age-related macular degeneration, and OHR/AVR118 for the treatment of cancer cachexia.
+Additional information on the company can be found at www.ohrpharmaceutical.com.

 Safe Harbor Statement under the Private Securities Litigation Reform Act of 1995: